ossw/ossw.github.io/_instructions/04-create-an-extension.md

 ##Extension definition
 One of the first decisions is to choose a package name for the extension (in the sample plugin it's com.althink.android.ossw.plugins.sample).
 I will reference this name with %PACKAGE_NAME% placeholder.

-Every extension AndroidManifest.xml should look like this:
+Every extension's AndroidManifest.xml should look like this:
 {% highlight xml linenos %}
 <?xml version="1.0" encoding="utf-8"?>
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"